Ease the Emotional Toll of Divorce: Call Our Orlando, FL Attorneys for Legal Guidance

 Qualifying for A Divorce in Orlando, Florida

+Generally, residency is not a concern unless one of the parties has already moved out of Florida or intends to do so.
 Once residency is established, you can begin the divorce process.
-You do not need a reason for a divorce in Florida because it is a no-fault state.
-This simply means that the marriage was irretrievably broken or one of the spouses is allegedly mentally incapacitated.
-When a claim of mental incapacity is invoked, an adjudication determining the same must have been made for a minimum of three years.
+Florida is a no-fault state, meaning you do not need to provide a specific reason for the divorce.
+The marriage must be irretrievably broken or one of the spouses must be allegedly mentally incapacitated.
+If mental incapacity is claimed, an adjudication determining the same must have been made for a minimum of three years.

 Filing a Petition at The Orange County Circuit Court